kubesail/kubesail-docs/docs/backups.md

 -   10 backups allowed for "Starter"
 -   30 backups allowed for "Teams"

-For Scheduled backups and API Documentation are on our roadmap, but please [join us in chat](https://discord.gg/N3zNdp7jHc) if you have any feedback or need a more customized installation
+Scheduled backups and API Documentation are on our roadmap, but please [join us in chat](https://discord.gg/N3zNdp7jHc) if you have any feedback or need a more customized installation